 Don’t Expect Fireworks

-For about a year, I’ve intuitively felt that incomprehensibly massive change was coming into my life, and I reacted the way one might react on a rollercoaster right before the stomach-turning plummet.
+For about a year, I’ve had a gut feeling that massive change was coming, and I reacted the way one might on a rollercoaster right before the stomach-turning plummet.
 But then for months, nothing happened.
 Life went on.
-I continued floundering and working toward a future I couldn’t yet see but could feel intrinsically was barreling toward me with every fiber of my being.
+I continued floundering and working toward a future I couldn’t yet see but could feel barreling toward me all the same.

 So unaccustomed to this strange new sensation—usually preferring to thrash around in unbridled chaos—this feeling of complete stillness would normally disturb me.
 But it doesn’t.
 It’s just…underwhelming.